htylim/Ernesto/backend/api/README.md

    # Edit .env with your database credentials and API keys
    ```

-4. Initialize the database:
+4. Initialize the database using Flask-Alembic:
    ```bash
    flask db upgrade
    ```

-5. Start the development server:
+5. Start the Flask development server:
    ```bash
    flask run
    ```

-## Database Management
+## Database Management with Flask-Alembic

-This project uses Flask-Alembic for database migrations.
+This project uses Flask-Alembic for database migrations, which provides Flask-specific integration with Alembic.
 Common commands:

 ```bash
 # Apply all pending migrations